Francessco121/Discore/README.md

 For more information on how to use Discore, see our [documentation right here on GitHub](https://github.com/BundledSticksInkorperated/Discore/wiki).

 ## Compiling
-The project can be built with [Visual Studio 2017](https://www.visualstudio.com/downloads/) (e.g. via the ".NET Core 1.0 - 1.1 development tools").
+The project can be built with [Visual Studio 2017](https://www.visualstudio.com/downloads/) (e.g. via the ".NET Core cross-platform development" workload).

 ## Example Bot: Ping Pong
 ```csharp